El Dorado Spiced Rum

 a review by Chip Dykstra (Aka Arctic Wolf)

-I was privileged recently when I received an invite to visit the facilities of Demerara Distillers Limited (DDL) in Guyana, South America.
+I was privileged recently when I received an invite to visit the facilities of Demerara Distillers Limited (DDL) in Guyana, South America two years ago.
 During this visit I was given a complete tour of the Diamond Distillery where DDL’s famous El Dorado Rums are produced.
-This included a tour of the old plant which houses the heritage stills (famous stills from various estates in Guyana some as old as 250 years, all working and still producing rum), and I saw DDL’s new high-capacity four-column distillation plant which is now in operation.
+This included a tour of the old plant which houses the heritage stills (famous stills from various estates in Guyana some as old as 250 years, all working and still producing rum), and I saw DDL’s new high-capacity five-column distillation plant which is now in operation.

 In the Bottle 4/5

 The El Dorado Spiced Rum arrives in a tall bar room style bottle pictured to the right.
 The front label is quite attractive with clear colours and fonts and with the El Dorado logo proudly displayed.
 I also like the back label of the bottle which tells me that this rum is made from a blend of aged Demerara Rums and natural spices.
 This back label even gives me some brief tasting notes letting me know that I can expect to taste: cinnamon, vanilla, and a hint of citrus.
 I appreciate the tasting notes.
 They give the customer an indication of what to expect when they purchase the bottle.
 They can serve as an enticement if the tasting notes are favourable to his or her palate, or as a warning if they are not.

 As usual, I have reservations concerning the metallic screw cap closure.
 These flimsy screw caps seem to lose their thread easily and are prone to becoming warped if they fall to the floor.